 Perhaps this could be considered a "redeemed" approach to boardgames, when they are played to God's glory and for our neighbour's good, and when they are enjoyed as a gift from God, and none of this especially demands having a Christian theme.
 This approach gives room for coming to a positive assessment of and enjoyment of boardgames that more importantly meet the criteria of being quality products on the level of design and components as well, and not merely theme.
 For me and my family, this redemption of boardgames will be more successful when playing something tried and true like Catan than a game that's overtly Christian but where the gameplay disappoints.

 Fortunately this means that Christians have many options when it comes to selecting good games.
 There are many wholesome games to choose from that don't necessarily have a Christian theme, but give families the opportunity to have an enjoyable gaming session together, and offer good quality gameplay.
 Sure, Christian gamers will like a good Christian game.
 But in the end what we really like is a good game - any good game - that we can play as Christians.
-Now please excuse me, I'm off to go play another game of Kingdom of Solomon, followed by a rousing game of London.
+Now please excuse me, I'm off to go play another game of Kingdom of Solomon, followed by a rousing game of London (first edition).

 Join the discussion: What's your take on Christian themed games, and what has been your experience with them?
 Can you think of other examples of Biblically themed games that also pass the test of being quality game designs in their own right?